JennaBarbara/KOHOChallenge/README.md

 - going off given times for rate limits
 - assuming all the requests are coming from the same time zone
 - assuming all load amounts are using the same currency
+- assuming day is count by calendar date rather than 24h cycle -assuming week is counted by blahhhhhhhhhh